cmaster11/gha/README.md

 # GitHub Actions and reusable workflows

-The `cmaster11/gha` repository is a container of various GitHub Actions.
-It provides also a build system to version and release such Actions!
+The `cmaster11/gha` repository contains various GitHub Actions, reusable workflows, and a build system to version them all.

 ## Actions